rukumagai/GSP-Traffic-Dataset/README_Python.md

 ## Examples

 The examples use [pygsp](https://pygsp.readthedocs.io/en/stable/).
-If you would like to know the details of some functions, please go to the Github of pygsp.
+If you would like to know the details of some functions, please also refer to the Github of pygsp.

 ### Loading Data